LexouDuck/website/pages/games/gamejams/lost_sword_citadel/index.md

 was to make the key equippable items alter how the B button works.
 You would start with nothing on the B button, then quickly learn the "facing-lock".
 Afterwards, you could have the ability to run, to jump, to carry objects.
-If this idea sounds very much like a classic Zelda game, then I can only say "guilty"
+If this idea sounds very much like a classic Zelda game, then I can only say "guilty"...